Eastland Disaster ghosts haunt Chicago even after one-hundred years since the boating disaster.

 Panic and Terror

 On the upper deck, panicked, adults, many holding onto children and infants, spilled into the water.
 Others jumped for their lives.
 Onlookers were horrified as hundreds of people began to drown.
-Passengers below deck began climbing out of gangways and windows on the starboard side as the ship continued to lean toward port.
+Panicked passengers below deck climbed out of gangways and windows on the starboard side as the ship continued to lean toward port.
 Other passengers found themselves trapped inside by water.
-The situation got far worse when pianos, heavy bookcases and tables slammed into them.
+Additionally, pianos, heavy bookcases and tables slammed into adults and children killing some instantly.

 Just 58 minutes after boarding had commenced, the Eastland rolled over on its side settling into the shallow river bottom.
 Not surprising, a few onlookers jumped into the river to assist those floundering in the water.
 At the same time, nearby boats also rushed to help but by then it was too late to save scores of victims.
 To add to the chaos, screams heard inside the hull prompted rescue workers to clamber aboard and attempt to cut through the Eastland’s thick plating with torches.
 When the hull was finally breached, only a handful of passengers were still alive.
 The happy news was that one entire family was rescued due to the worker’s valiant efforts.